Frederick Fleet: RMS Titanic

-At 00:00 (12 midnight), Fleet and Lee were relieved by Alfred Frank Evans and George Hogg.
 Fleet went down to the boat deck and helped prepare Lifeboat No. 6.
-Second officer Lightoller put quartermaster Robert Hichens in charge of the lifeboat and ordered Fleet aboard as well.
-As they were lowered away, Hichens and American socialite Margaret Brown realized there were only two sailors, including Fleet, to man the boat, and called for another sailor to be sent.
-As no able seaman was near, Canadian Colonel Arthur Godfrey Peuchen volunteered to join the boat saying he had experience in sailing.
-He was ordered by Lightoller to reach the boat by climbing down a rope.
+Second officer Lightoller placed quartermaster Robert Hichens in charge of the boat and ordered Fleet to board as well.
+As the boat was lowered, Hichens realised that only two sailors, including Fleet, were available to man it, and called for another seaman.
+As none was nearby, Canadian Major Arthur Peuchen volunteered, saying he had sailing experience.
+Lightoller instructed him to reach the boat by climbing down a rope.